 - Structural problems such as differences in leg length, knees that are not aligned properly, or foot abnormalities such as flat feet.

-- Repetitive stress on your knee from running and jogging and participation in sport activities
+- Repetitive stress on your knee from running and jogging and participation in sports activities

 - History of prior knee trauma or injury.